José Mojica: Antigua Villa Santa Monica

 Antigua Villa Santa Monica is located at San Miguel de Allende, a city and municipality in the state of Guanajuato in North-Central Mexico.
 This estate was built in the 17th century with Spanish mining wealth when the nearby mountains were rich with silver.
 Abandoned at the time of the Mexican Revolution, the villa sat in ruins for years; Mojica acquired it in 1933 and rebuilt it for his mother, whose health was declining.
-Intrigued by the beauty of this community, Mojica entertained lavishly at Villa Santa Monica (named after his hacienda in California.)
-It was his joy to introduce his professional friends to the beauty of Colonial City and his guests included composers, writers, opera stars, actors and painters.
 Mojica envisioned an artistic enclave for San Miguel.
 Guests from the artistic community included María Félix, Dolores del Río, Pedro Armendáriz, Gary Cooper, John Ford, John Huston, Pedro Infante, Agustín Lara, Jorge Negrete, Pedro Vargas and John Wayne to this villa.
 Today, some trees on the property retain the nameplates of the celebrities who planted them.
-Fate stepped into the picture when Mojica met two young Americans travelling across Mexico on a train and invited them to visit him in San Miguel.
-They did, and they returned to found Belles Artes and the Instituto Allende.
-Today, Mojica's cultural mecca vision for the city is rewarded by San Miguel de Allende recognizing him a Distinguished Citizen and his former home on Parque Juarez being operated as Hotel Villa Santa Monica, (www.santamonica.mx) a luxurious B&B on a street named Padre Mojica.
-The Antigua Villa Santa Monica became a prestigious hotel in the mid 1940s after the death of his mother.
+San Miguel de Allende recognized Mojica as a Distinguished Citizen and his former home on Parque Juarez was converted into Hotel Villa Santa Monica, a B&B on the street Padre Mojica.
+The Antigua Villa Santa Monica was converted into a hotel in the mid-1940s after the death of Mojica's mother.

 The death of his mother in 1942 led him to reconsider his life.
 Two years later, he gave up his professional career and joined the Franciscan Order in Peru, distributing his estate mainly to the religious order.
 But first he endowed an orphanage in San Miguel.